doniyansyahputra/Aplikasi-My-Cafe/README.md

 npm install or npm i

 # Step 3
-Run Apliction Backend,
+Run Apliction Backend, The application resides in the Backend Application Repository
-Aplikasi berada di Repository Aplikasi Backend

 # Step 4
 running emulatior android in android studio